a-ullmann/PACMAN/README.md

 day 2:
 finalized the map by sketching it out and defining each wall. successfully implemented collision detection for walls and ghosts

+day 3:
+optimized ghost movement by giving it the ability to choose a random direction when colliding with a wall. added dots, including sound, for pac-man to eat.